 All of these statistics are caused by the typical bias of a magnitude limited sample, like ours.
-Most of the young stars in our sample are red, i.e. they are brighter in the I-band than in the V-filter.
-Furthermore, there are many more fainter (less massive) stars than bright ones.
-Thus, many dipper stars will not be detected in their faint state in the V-band, and they hence get mis-classified as symmetric light curves.
-This is less of an issue in the R and I-band, since the objects are brighter in these.
+Most of the young stars in our sample are red, that is, they are brighter in the I band than in the V filter.
+Furthermore, there are many more fainter (less-massive) stars than bright ones.
+Thus, many dipper stars will not be detected in their faint state in the V band, and they hence get misclassified as symmetric light curves.
+This is less of an issue in the R and I bands, since the objects are brighter in these.
 Similarly, some outbursting stars will be saturated in the I-band data but not in the V-filter, which can lead to an erroneous classification as symmetric light curve instead of burster in that filter.
-This issue is further influenced by the above discussed bias that changes in brightness due to accretion rate changes and/or line of sight extinction variations are smaller in the I-band.
-The R-band data hence suffers the least amount of bias.
-If we consider this, and only the magnitude range for which we most likely have a complete sample, then we find that dipper light curves amongst our variable sample outnumber the bursters by a factor of two to four.
-However, as indicated above, the symmetric light curves dominate the variable sample with 55 - 65 percent being classified as symmetric.
+This issue is further influenced by the above discussed bias that changes in brightness due to accretion rate changes and/or lineof-sight extinction variations are smaller in the I band.
+The R-band data hence suffer the least amount of bias.
+If we consider this, and only the magnitude range for which we most likely have a complete sample, then we find that dipper light curves amongst our variable sample outnumber the bursters by a factor of 2-4.
+However, as indicated above, the symmetric light curves dominate the variable sample with 55 per cent-65 per cent being classified as symmetric.

-In Fig. 4 we show the quasi-periodicity index Q vs the asymmetry index M of the variable sample based on the R data.
+In Fig. 4, we show the quasi-periodicity index Q versus the asymmetry index M of the variable sample based on the R data.
 The colour coding indicates the M index and the symbol size the Stetson J variability index, in line with the other figures.
 As discussed above, the most common variability is symmetric, around M = 0.
 However, it can be seen that amongst the symmetric light curves, there are more objects with positive values for M than with negative ones.
 There is a more or less homogeneous distribution of Q values in the range from 0.0 to 0.6.
 A much larger fraction of sources has higher Q-values.
 Typically, sources with larger Stetson J indices can have more asymmetric light curves.
-About 1.5 - 3.0 percent of the variables have Q values outside the nominal range between zero and one, and are hence not shown.
-The reason for these is the underestimation of the photometric uncertainties towards fainter magnitudes, as discussed in Sect.
-2.3.
+About 1.5 per cent-3.0 per cent of the variables have Q-values outside the nominal range